AliFatta/finetuning-tinybert-text-classification-for-GOEmotions-/README.md

 ### Multi-Label Classification

-Unlike traditional multi-class classification (one label per sample), this task allows **multiple emotions to be active simultaneously** (e.g., *Joy* and *Optimism*).
-Therefore, the model uses **Sigmoid activation** instead of Softmax to independently estimate probabilities for each label.
+Unlike standard multi-class classification where a text belongs to only one category, this task requires the model to predict multiple active emotions simultaneously (e.g., a sentence can be both "Joy" and "Optimism").
+This requires using **Sigmoid activation** rather than Softmax.

 ### TinyBERT Model

-This project uses **Huawei Noah’s TinyBERT** (`huawei-noah/TinyBERT_General_4L_312D`), a compressed BERT model obtained via knowledge distillation.
-Compared to BERT-Base (12 layers), TinyBERT uses only 4 layers while maintaining strong semantic understanding, making it suitable for fast experimentation and edge deployment.
+**Huawei Noah's TinyBERT** (`huawei-noah/TinyBERT_General_4L_312D`) is a compressed version of BERT produced via knowledge distillation.
+It retains the semantic understanding of BERT-Base while being significantly faster (approx. 4 layers vs 12 layers) and smaller, making it ideal for edge deployment and rapid experimentation.

 ---